PetrouilFan/SSH-Manager/README.md

 A beautiful manager to have all your ssh connections in the same place.

 ## How to use
-First, you have to download the requirment packages.
+First, you have to download the required packages.
 You can do it by running the following command:

 `pip3 install PyYAML sty pick`